oneapi-src/oneDAL/README.md

 >*technical details: FPType: float32; HW: Intel Xeon Processor E5-2698 v3 @2.3GHz, 2 sockets, 16 cores per socket; SW: Intel® DAAL (2019.3), MPI4Py (3.0.0), Intel® Distribution Of Python (IDP) 3.6.8; Details available in the article https://arxiv.org/abs/1909.11822*

 Check out our [examples](#examples)  and [documentation](#documentation)  for information about our API

-## Technical Preview Features

-Technical preview features are introduced to gain early feedback from developers.
-A technical preview feature is subject to change in the future releases.
-Using a technical preview feature in a production code base is therefore strongly discouraged.
-In C++ APIs, technical preview features are located in `daal::preview` and `onedal::preview` namespaces.
-In Java APIs, technical preview features are located in packages that have the `com.intel.daal.preview` name prefix.
-The preview features list:
-- `MultiNodeBatch` for K-Means, a stepless distributed algorithm based on oneCCL
-- Graph Analytics:
-	- Undirected graph without edge and vertex weights (undirected_adjacency_array_graph) - 32bit vertex index only
-	- Jaccard Similarity Coefficients for all vertex pairs, a batch algorithm which processes the graph by blocks

 ## Python API